-Personal Injury Insurance for Homeowners
+Personal Offense Coverage for Homeowners

 You probably have insurance in place to protect your home, car and health from the unexpected, but have you ever thought about putting protection in place in case you ever face a lawsuit for things like libel and slander?
-That’s where personal injury coverage comes into play.
+That’s where personal offense coverage comes into play.
 It’s a lesser known but important coverage available to add to your home insurance policy.
 Not sure what this coverage means?
 We’re here to help.

-What Is Personal Injury Insurance?
+What Is A Personal Injury Endorsement?

 A personal injury certainly sounds like an injury that happens to you or even to another person — in fact, this type of insurance can often be confused with bodily injury or personal liability insurance.
-But, while bodily injury or personal liability insurance covers things like medical bills and legal fees if a guest is injured on your property, personal injury coverage covers something much different.
+But, while bodily injury or personal liability insurance covers things like medical bills and legal fees if a guest is injured on your property, personal offense coverage covers something much different.

-Personal injury insurance covers things like:
+Personal offense insurance covers things like:

 - Libel and/or slander